guillemsola/DevOps-Exercise/Exercise_22bi.md

 ## SQLServer

 We will need to perform a silent installation of the SQL server instance.
-SQL server image has to be mounted in the machine and then copy a ConfigurationFile.ini like this
+SQL server image has to be mounted in the machine and then copy a ConfigurationFile.ini covering all the details that we want to set-up.

 ```
 ; Microsoft SQL Server Configuration file